 Based on the emissions factors and production volumes presented above, AECOM calculated total lifecycle emissions from the oil and gas produced in the city in 2015.
-As shown in Table 4, 96 percent of the emissions are attributed to oil and the remaining 4 percent are from natural gas.
+As shown in Table 4, 96% of the emissions are attributed to oil and the remaining 4% are from natural gas.
 For comparison, the table also shows the city's 2015 production-based inventory emissions that are addressed in the City's draft CAAP.
 The lifecycle emissions from oil and gas produced in Long Beach are 2.7 times greater than the production-based inventory emissions generated as a result of activity in the community (e.g., residential energy use, on-road transportation, waste disposal).
+It is also worth noting that these emissions are approximately 1.2 times greater than the Long Beach consumption inventory, which represents the full lifecycle emissions generated by the production, shipping, use, and disposal of each product consumed in Long Beach, regardless of where the GHG emissions were released to the atmosphere.